CMB-S4/Cryogenic_Material_Properties/README.md

 Henry Nachman: henry.nachman@utexas.edu

 ## Compilation Files
-`tc_fullrepo_`: An extensive compilation of one fit for every material included in the repository.
+`tc_compilation_<date>`: An extensive compilation of one fit for every material included in the repository.
 By default, the fit included is the in-house fit to raw data.
 If no raw data exists in the repo, another fit is reported.

 `tc_simplified_`: A simplified compilation file with a curated list of materials and fits.
 Includes *flagged* materials, whose fits are known to be problematic.